ncomputers/neo/README.md

 uvicorn app.main:app --reload
 ```

-Visit <http://localhost:8000/health> to verify the service.
+Visit <http://localhost:8000/health> for liveness and <http://localhost:8000/ready> for readiness checks.

 All API responses use a standard envelope: